It started out with a ‘smiley face’, how did it end up like this?

 In 2015, the Unicode Consortium decided to upgrade the emoji game and introduced the option to change the skin tone along with adding different types of food, cultures etc.

-Using emojis in marketing campaigns, social media and text messages is universal.
-They’re fun and they make it super easy to get to the point.
+Using emojis in marketing campaigns, social media, and text messages is universal.
+They’re fun, and they make it super easy to get to the point.

-So, should you use emojis in workplace communications?
+But should you use emojis in workplace communications?

 Love heart smiley, tacos or the rainbow, we all have our favourite emojis that we use over and over again.

-Here’s our staff most used emojis:
+Here are our staff’s most used emojis: